ShiuLab/Manuscript_Code/2019_CRC_HeatDrought/README.md

 Heat+Drought microarray expression data (Prasch and Sonnewald, 2013, Plant Phys) was downloaded (GSE46757) as log2-transformed, normalized to the 75th percentile and corrected to the median of all samples (Agilent-021169 Arabidopsis 4 Oligo Microarray (V4)). (see: https://github.com/azodichr/Combined_Stress_Response/blob/master/combine_Agilent_key.py)

-Converted Agilent array probe IDs (https://earray.chem.agilent.com/earray/, Design ID 021169) to TAIR10 gene names using IDswop, if multiple probes overlapped the same gene, IDswop takes the mean or tosses the gene out if the values > 20% different.
+Converted Agilent array probe IDs (https://earray.chem.agilent.com/earray/, Design ID 021169) to TAIR10 gene names using IDswop from agilp (v3.8.0), if multiple probes overlapped the same gene, IDswop takes the mean or tosses the gene out if the values > 20% different.

 ### Differential Expression analysis

-Used edgeR to calculate differential expression using 3 contrasts:
+Used limma v3.38.3 to calculate differential expression using 3 contrasts:
 	- heat vs. control
 	- drought vs. control
 	- heat & drought vs. control